Charming new physics in rare B-decays and mixing?: Charming new physics scenario

 \section{Charming new physics scenario}

-We consider a scenario where new physics enters through $b \to c \bar c s$ transitions.
-We refer to this as `charming BSM' (CBSM) scenario.
+We consider a scenario where new physics affects the $b \to c \bar c s$ transitions.
+This could be the case in models containing new scalars or new gauge bosons, or strongly coupled new physics.
+Such models will typically affect other observables, but in a model-dependent manner.
+For this paper, we restrict ourselves to studying the new effects induced by modified $b \to c \bar c s$ couplings, leaving construction and phenomenology of concrete models for future work.
+We refer to this as the ``charming BSM'' (CBSM) scenario.
 As long as the mass scale $M$ of new physics satisfies $M \gg m_B$, the modifications to the $b \to c \bar c s$ transitions can be accounted for through a local effective Hamiltonian,